theptrk/bitsofpython/abstract-base-classes.md

 links it to the parent class. *Thus, a virtual parent class is useful only as a categorization*

 - mro()?
-No. ABCs will not be represented in a classes MRO.
+No. ABCs will not be represented in a class' MRO.

 ## how to break the agreement
 ```python